ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 [![](/wiki/shared/news/2026-01-23-project-loved-january-2026/37558.jpg)](https://osu.ppy.sh/community/forums/topics/2173358)

-[Various Artists - jubeat Boss Stages Compilation](https://osu.ppy.sh/beatmapsets/37558#osu) by ::kiddly::{ user=74937 }, [rustbell](https://osu.ppy.sh/users/227717), and ::tsuka::{ user=106767 }\
+[Various Artists - jubeat Boss Stages Compilation](https://osu.ppy.sh/beatmapsets/37558#osu) by ::kiddly::{ user=74937 }, ::rustbell::{ user=227717 }, and ::tsuka::{ user=106767 }\
 185 BPM, 7:48 | 6.73★\
 *description written by ::seros::{ user=10562853 }*

 What do you mean 2011 was 15 years ago!??
 Well, I guess this year's first *Outstanding Oldies* may even be older than some of our players...

-A collab between the "hall of fame" Chinese mappers ::kiddly::{ user=74937 }, [rustbell](https://osu.ppy.sh/users/227717), and ::tsuka::{ user=106767 }, [jubeat Boss Stages Compilation](https://osu.ppy.sh/beatmapsets/37558#osu/120706) is a true hidden gem.
+A collab between the "hall of fame" Chinese mappers ::kiddly::{ user=74937 }, ::rustbell::{ user=227717 }, and ::tsuka::{ user=106767 }, [jubeat Boss Stages Compilation](https://osu.ppy.sh/beatmapsets/37558#osu/120706) is a true hidden gem.
 If you've been playing rhythm games for a bit, you may recognise what's included in this package.
 This marathon consists of the songs *Evans* by DJ YOSHITAKA, *AIR RAID FROM THA UNDAGROUND* by GUHROOVY, *concon* by S-C-U, and *Heavenly moon* by Tatsh.

 With all these nostalgic songs and geometric patterns, this map makes you feel like you've travelled back 14 years to when [Airman](https://osu.ppy.sh/beatmapsets/24313) was the newest hot thing (not that I would know since I only joined in 2017).
 Anyways, be prepared for 7 minutes of good 'ol well-structured CS 5 gaming by some of the best mappers China has brought us.